Buzz Osborne: Biography

 Osborne, along with the rest of the Melvins, knew the members of Nirvana.
 When Dave Grohl's previous band, Scream, disbanded, he approached Osborne for advice.
 Osborne, in response, introduced Grohl to Kurt Cobain and Krist Novoselic.

 In 1997, Osborne appeared in the promo video for The Offspring's video "All I Want", as a masked pianist.
 Osborne also appears in the 1994 video for the Beck song "Beercan" which samples the Melvins' song "Hog Leg".

 Osborne joined Tool onstage during their tour for Ænima.
 The Melvins also opened for Tool on the tour.
-In 1998, Osborne joined a new band known as Fantômas with Faith No More vocalist Mike Patton, a band which he remains involved with to the present day.
+In 1998, Osborne joined a new band known as Fantômas with Faith No More and Mr. Bungle vocalist Mike Patton, a band which he remains involved with to the present day.

 Fantômas' latest studio album release is 2005's Suspended Animation.
 A concept album, it focused on the theme of holidays and featured a frenetic punk rock sound.
 The album was a commercial success and reached the No. 7 spot on Billboards Top Heatseekers chart and No. 12 on its Top Independent Albums chart.

 In 2014, Osborne announced his first solo acoustic tour along with a 10" EP entitled This Machine Kills Artists and an album to follow in June on Ipecac Recordings.

 Osborne makes a cameo appearance in the 2014 video game Sunset Overdrive as himself and performs a song for the soundtrack.

 In 2017, he played as part of Crystal Fairy with Teri Gender Bender, Dale Crover and Omar Rodríguez-López.
-In that same year, he also co-produced the full length album Orenda by rock band With Our Arms to the Sun.
+In that same year, he also co-produced the full-length album Orenda by rock band With Our Arms to the Sun.